Archives & Sources

 • Archive.today: Run by a single person unfortunately, but has been very reliable (up until it suddenly wasn’t, possibly due to increased usage after Internet Archive went down).
 (Wikipedia has a list of alternate domain names.)

 • Ghostarchive: Doesn’t support using a bookmarklet, so its a little more difficult to use.
 (Doesn’t archive PDFs.)
+Has been more reliable than Archive.today in my experience thus far, but has also had alarming downtimes in ability to create new archives..

 • FreezePage: I consider it unacceptable because it requires logging in at least once a month or paying money, and requires manually sharing links to archived pages, but it is at least a usable option.

-Non-Webpage Archives
+Video Archives

 While I’ve been looking for ways to archive my live web content, it’s also important to acknowledge that archives of other data types are also super important.
-Note: Due to the nature of these services, it is not uncommon for their domain names to change due to legal problems.
+Note: Due to the nature of these services, it is not uncommon for their domain names to change due to legal issues.
 This is just a small list of places I’ve discovered while trying to find website archiving services:

 • Anna’s Archive: Ebooks, scientific papers.
 Provides mirroring for Sci-Hub, LibGen, Z-Lib, DuXiu, and “more”.
 (For Z-Lib, it gets “shut down” so often that there’s a website dedicated to listing its current domain(s).)